July 21, 2025

 However, the diverse chemistries of these batteries necessitate adaptable recycling technologies and efficient sorting processes to ensure profitability.

-Electronic components found in discarded electronics also contain cobalt, although often in smaller concentrations compared to industrial scrap or some battery types.
+Electronic components found in discarded electronics also contain cobalt, though often at lower concentrations than in industrial scrap or some battery types.
 This category includes waste from computers, hard drives, telecommunication equipment, laptops, printers, and various other electronic devices.

-Specific components like circuit boards and certain alloys used in electronic devices contain recyclable metals, including cobalt.
-While the concentration of cobalt in individual electronic components may be relatively low, the enormous volume of electronic waste generated globally makes this a relevant source for cobalt recovery.
+Specific components, such as circuit boards and certain alloys used in electronic devices, contain recyclable metals, including cobalt.
+While the concentration of cobalt in individual electronic components may be relatively low, the enormous volume of global electronic waste makes this a significant source for cobalt recovery.

 However, the lower concentration per device may result in higher processing costs relative to the amount of cobalt recovered compared to other scrap sources.